 Ah yes, the scripted sales call from an unknown number.
 The discomfort is palpable: you can hear the salesperson’s lack of confidence in their voice, that undertone of defeat stemming from hearing “no” 50 times already this shift.
 It’s almost enough to motivate a pity purchase—almost.Without the right sales script and strategic language, sales will always feel like an uphill battle.
-But if you can use sales scripts confidently while addressing objections, negotiating, upselling, cross-selling, and getting referrals…now that’s a game-changer!
+But if you can use sales scripts confidently while addressing objections, negotiating, upselling script, cross-selling, and getting referrals…now that’s a game-changer!

 5 Sales Script Examples To Recreate Today

-No salesperson wants to sound scripted, but every salesperson wants the right words for the sales conversations they have with their clients.
+No salesperson wants to sound upselling script, but every salesperson wants the right words for the sales conversations they have with their clients.
 When I started speaking to sales organizations, the number one comment on or surveys was that the sales force wanted the exact words for certain conversations, especially conversations in difficult scenarios.

 When we started building the content for Sales Accelerator, we decided to include a set of client prompts using good language choices, what we call talk tracks.
 We call that category of courses COACH, since it allows the salesperson to drill the language and gain the confidence that improves their outcomes.